komodo108/space.trash/README.md

 ### Levels
 A level itself should be a winnable puzzle with its own environment made from the components implemented in the game.
 The player should be able to fully explore the level & interact with stuff inside the level.
+The game starts off by loading `level0.json`, and continues until we have reached `LEVELS` defined in `Constants.java`.

 #### Making levels
 A level is defined by a level JSON file, which is then loaded in by the game.
 This level file ***must*** be in correct format for the loader to function.